Can adults benefit from vision therapy?

 Through a series of progressive therapeutic eye exercises, patients develop normal visual skills.
 Enhancement of the visual skills is achieved by improving the communication between your brain and your eyes.

-Vision therapy can be best understood as a training gym for the brain!
+Vision therapy can be best understood as gym for the brain!

 Vision therapy is designed as an individual and personalized treatment program, often used in conjunction with other treatments such as eyeglasses or eye surgery.
 Vision therapy is performed under the supervision of an eye doctor and performed once per week in sessions lasting 30-45 minutes.